- Published on

 - David Hugh Davies

-Dan has trouble with mobility.
+I have a friend, Dan, who has trouble with mobility.
 He spends a lot of time in bed.
 He has a Hoyer lift and has arranged to get out a couple of times a week.
-He also has a trainer on Saturday's who is into Wim Hof beathing and weight training.
+He also has a trainer on Saturday's who is into Wim Hof breathing and weight training.
 I'm into the weekly routine of coming over on Tuesday afternoons before chess.
-Lately I've been reading to him.
+Lately we are reading and discussing mindfullness and how that relates to music.
 This week is was 'Dancing with Life'.
-He wanted an acronym for the foundations of mindfullness.
+He wanted an acronym for the foundations of mindfulness.
 So I came up with 'KNOW and not in that order'.

 - K: know how any experience feels like in the body